emyildirim/BTP305/project/readme.md

 The project is divided into 3 milestones to show you through implementation, debugging and execution due to its complexity.

 ## Milestone 1

-**Utilities and Station classes**
+**Utilities and Station modules**

-- The Utilities module supports the parsing of input files, which contain information used to setup and configure the assembly line.
+- The `Utilities` module supports the parsing of input files, which contain information used to setup and configure the assembly line.
-- The Station module manages information about a station on the assembly line, which holds a specific item and fills customer orders.
+- The `Station` module manages information about a station on the assembly line, which holds a specific item and fills customer orders.

 ## Milestone 2

 **CustomerOrder module**

-The '''CustomerOrder''' module contains all the functionality for processing customer orders as they move from Station to Station along the assembly line.
-The Station where a given order currently rests fills a request for one item of that station, if there is any such request.
+The `CustomerOrder` module contains all the functionality for processing customer orders as they move from `Station` to `Station` along the assembly line.
+The `Station` where a given order currently rests fills a request for one item of that station, if there is any such request.

 ## Milestone 3

+**Workstation and LineManager modules**

+The `LineManager` module first configures the assembly line and then moves `CustomerOrders` along it (from start to finish).
+The `LineManager` object configures the `Workstation` objects identified by the user, and moves orders along the line one step at a time.
+A `Workstation` is a `Station` that the `LineManager` has activated on the user's request.
+At each step, every `Workstation` fills one item in a `Customer Order`, if possible.
+The manager moves orders from station to station.
+Once an order has reached the end of the line, it is either complete or incomplete.
+An order is incomplete if one or more stations had an insufficient number of items in stock to cover that order's requests.